 - State-of-the-art classrooms and studios to support creative courses in glassmaking, jewellery, design and ceramics

-- Bright, glass-fronted café for staff and students
+- Bright, glass-fronted café for staff, students and the community

 - Music studios and radio production suite